tony-blake/BlockchainAI/README.md

 Bash (if you are using Windows 10 activate the Windows Subsytem for Linux (beta))

-Ethereum Command Line Tools - Geth
+Geth (Ethereum Command Line Tools)

 Node.js
 R
 Rstudio